-However, we could surround every unsafe area with try - catch block, or we could create a separate "container" for every data type we need, just to avoid casting.
-While both ways could work (and worked for many years), it is unnecessary now, because Generics offers a much more elegant solution.
+However, we could surround every unsafe area with try - catch block, or we could create separate "container" for every data type we need, just to avoid casting.
+While both ways could work (and worked for many years), it is unnecessary now, because Generics offers much more elegant solution.

-To make our "container" class to support any object and avoid casting, we replace every previous object type with some new name, in this case - T, and add <T> mark immediately after the class name to indicate that this "T" type is Generic / any type.
+To make our "container" class to support any object and avoid casting, we replace every previous object type with some new name, in this case - T, and add <T> mark near class name to indicate that this "T" type is Generic / any type.